 Note: One to two meals per day will be provided during Orientation.
 Dining halls will not always be open; please be prepared to pay for any additional meals during this time.

-Please note that all undergraduate students (freshman and transfer, as well as exchange students who are interested in taking English or math courses) must take English and math tests to assist academic advisors with course registration and accurate course placement.
+Please note that all ALI and all undergraduate students (freshman and transfer, as well as exchange students who are interested in taking English or math courses) must take English and math tests to assist academic advisors with course registration and accurate course placement.
 Testing is mandatory and will be conducted during Orientation.
 No preparation is necessary for these tests.

-Fall 2019 Orientation Details
+Spring 2020 Orientation Details

 Below is a brief outline of the orientation schedule.

 Transportation from Pittsburgh International Airport to IUPArrival day schedule for all new IUP international students:10:00 a.m. to 8:00 p.m. — Pittsburgh International Airport Transportation to IUP.
 One or two shuttles will

 be going to and from the airport on this day.
 Wait between Baggage Claim Areas A and B. A seat on these shuttles must be reserved in advance, and a confirmation time for the shuttle pick-up will be emailed to you.
 Cost is